aaparmeggiani/pg_tail/README.md

 ## pg_tail

-Watches last lines of a PostgreSQL table like in a "tail -f".
+Watch last lines of a PostgreSQL table like in a "tail -f".
 ( inspired by [mysqltail](http://www.vanheusden.com/mysqltail/) )

 ## Install